Samin1615088/shopUp-ecommerce/README.md

 # ShopUp Online Shopping Website
+This is a ecommerce website where daily groceries can be bought and new products can be enlisted.

+- Here users can login using Gmail sign-in by firebase auth and can order new products.
+- All data are stored in MongoDB real-time database and parsed from node.js backend using API calls.

 - Admin can add or delete products from MongoDb database using the front-end
 - Users can login using their gmail id